 Choose the endpoints or email addresses to notify under Who to send it to.
 If you need help adding a new endpoint, see Notification endpoints.

-To limit how often recipients are notified, choose a time period to suppress notifications.
+To limit how often recipients are notified, choose the time period to wait between notifications.

 When notifications are suppressed, Logz.io will continue to log triggered rules without sending notifications.
 You can search triggered rule logs at any time.